The Different Types of Leukemia Acute and Chronic Leukemia Disease

 It is characterized by blood-forming cells that are mature but are still damaged or abnormal.

 Different leukemic types are also classified based on the white blood cells that are reproducing out of control.
-Leukemic cells can be...
+Acute and chronic leukemic cells can either be:

 a) Myelogeneous